shreyas-makes/ghost-in-a-shell/docs/spike-x5-ghostty-restore-fidelity.md

 - AppleScript is disabled
 - the initial root window creation fails and no restore target can be materialized at all

-### F6: The current saved model is good enough for v0 tabs and pane counts, but not for arbitrary split geometry
+### F6: The current saved model is good enough for v0 tabs, pane counts, and common nested layout hierarchy, but not for arbitrary split geometry

 The saved snapshot currently stores: